alejandrodnm/blog_posts/2018_03_07_python_library_testing_with_tox_and_travis/python_testing_with_tox_and_travis.md

 pytest -x tests
 ```

-The last item we have is the deps entry, here we specify the dependencies of
+The last item we have is the deps entry, here are the dependencies of
 our project.
 You can add them one by one, parametrize them according to the
-environment or in our case just install everything that's in the
+environment, or in our case, install everything that's in the
 requirements.txt file.

 Whenever we change the project dependencies we have to tell tox to recreate our